XRPLF/xrpl-dev-portal/content/@i18n/ja/concepts/consensus-protocol/consensus-protections.md

 ---
 html: consensus-protections.html
 parent: consensus.html
+seo:
-blurb: Learn how the XRP Ledger Consensus Protocol is protected against various problems and attacks that may occur in a decentralized financial system. #TODO: translate
+    description: Learn how the XRP Ledger Consensus Protocol is protected against various problems and attacks that may occur in a decentralized financial system. #TODO: translate
 labels:
   - ブロックチェーン
 ---